balthazarneveu/interactive_pipe/samples/readme.md

 from interactive_pipe import interactive, interactive_pipeline, Control

 # Let's make each of the three library filters interactive.
-# Please note that image_filters.py was kept the same since the begining and does not depend on interactive_pipe
+# Please note that image_filters.py was kept the same since the beginning and does not depend on interactive_pipe
 interactive(
     coeff= Control(1., [0.5, 2.], name="exposure"),
     bias= Control(0, [-0.2, 0.2], name="offset expo")